Select an Area of Practice

 Our appellate department is one of the most active in the state.
 It handles appeals not only from our trial attorneys but also from other firms and clients who retain us.
 The attorneys in our appellate department have handled numerous professional liability cases of significant precedential importance in Illinois, such as Witherell v.
 Weimer, 113 Ill.
 2d 586 (1987), Fawcett v.
 Reinertsen, 131 Ill.
 2d 380 (1989), Owens v.
 Stokoe, 115 Ill.
 2d 177 (1986), Roach v.
 Springfield Clinic, 157 Ill.
 2d 29 (1993), and Renslow v.
 Mennonite Hospital, 67 Ill.
 2d 348 (1977), to name a few.

-Our firm's long history in the defense of medical malpractice claims has permitted us to develop a cadre of premier trial attorneys.
-They have tried more cases to verdict than any other downstate medical defense firm with an unmatched record of success.
+Our firm's long history in the defense of medical malpractice claims has permitted us to develop a cadre of premier trial attorneys with an unmatched record of success.
 They recognize the unique character of medical malpractice cases and stand ready to assist physicians and other professionals who find themselves involved with litigation.

 Our primary goal is always client satisfaction, as it has been for more than 100 years.